The Best Archery Target: Our Reviews

 The only negative side effect is—those arrows that are made to be super sharp will DESTROY a target!
 Think about it: these puppies are made for the sole purpose of effective penetration... so what target can you use for broadheads, when broadheads are designed to go through targets like butter?

 The only down side to this model is that it's a little small—it's about 15 inches x 15 inches x 15 inches.
-But, in all other respects, a REALLY fantastic target.
+But, in all other respects, it's a really fantastic target.

-These are a little more self-explanatory, but I can't overstate their importance to hunters.
-If you're going to go out and shoot game, you should practice on a 3D target.
-I feel pretty strongly about that, because 3D targets train you to accurately place your arrows in the vitals of your game, and help ensure that you'll humanely put down your game.
+These are a little more self-explanatory, but we can't overstate their importance to hunters.
+If you're going to go out and shoot game, we really believe you should practice on a 3D target.
+We feel pretty strongly about that, because 3D targets train you to accurately place your arrows in the vitals of your game, and help ensure that you'll humanely put down your game.
 That's important.

-Here are my favorite 3D targets for the most common types of game hunted in North America:
+Here are our favorite 3D targets for the most common types of game hunted in North America:

 The Field Logic Shooter

 If you're going after turkeys, the Rinehart Tom Turkey Target can be a good option.
-I professed my love for the Rinehard 18-to-1 cube earlier in the article, and I'll profess more love for them here: the turkey target stands a little over two feet tall, and looks REALLY lifelike—much moreso than any deer or buck 3D target I've seen.
+We professed our love for the Rinehard 18-to-1 cube earlier in the article, and we'll profess more love for them here: the turkey target stands a little over two feet tall, and looks really lifelike—much moreso than any deer or buck 3D target we've seen.
 The only negative about it—there's always a negative!—is that it doesn't have a "vitals" area outlined, so you're on your own when it comes to practicing—you'll need to do some research on where to place your arrows.
 Rinehart actually makes a whole range of 3D targets, from boards to wolverines to coyotes.

 Traditional Bull's Eyes